 OP believes they are all well-behaved

 The situation involving a bicyclist confronting a dog owner speaks to the broader themes of animal behavior and human responsibility.
-According to Dr. Alexandra Solomon, a relationship therapist, "Understanding the dynamics of our interactions with others, including our pets, is essential for fostering a safe community."
 It is crucial for dog owners to comprehend their pets' behaviors and the potential risks involved in off-leash walking.
 Dogs, regardless of their training, can exhibit unpredictable behavior in public spaces, which can pose challenges to both owners and the community.
 Responsible pet ownership entails not only ensuring that the dog is well-trained but also understanding the environment and the potential for unexpected interactions with other individuals or animals.

 Walking multiple dogs without a lead can pose various challenges, not just for the owner but also for the dogs themselves.
-Research from the University of California, Davis, highlights the importance of socialization and controlled environments for dogs, as these factors influence their behavior and interactions with other animals and people.
+Controlled environments can influence their behavior and interactions with other animals and people.

 Unleashed or uncontrolled situations can lead to anxiety or aggression, particularly in dogs that may not be accustomed to such environments.